* As an Amazon affiliate, this site earns from qualifying purchases.

 Music directors and musicians are encouraged to explore these themes in their selections.
 Try incorporating songs that reflect these messages, and feel free to share your own suggestions in the comments.

-What date is the 16th Sunday in Ordinary Time Year B?
+Questions and Answers for the 16th Sunday in Ordinary Time Year B

 What does Jeremiah mean by “shepherds who destroy and scatter”?